-Heat exhaustion and heat stroke - babies and children
+Heat exhaustion and heat stroke

 Children don't sweat as much as adults.
 So they find it harder to stay cool.
 When its hot, you should make sure that babies and children drink enough fluids.